ArtiRathod9/WorkBooks/README.md

 - Applied Python (Pandas, Seaborn, Plotly) for data loading, data manipulation, analysis, and interactive visualisation.
 - Familiar with GDPR regulations, data ethics, and fundamentals of cloud computing using Microsoft Azure.
 - Hands-on experience with Azure data services, demonstrating a practical grasp of cloud-based data workflows.
+---
+# 📘 Workbook Overview
+These weekly workbooks showcase my journey of becoming a data analyst- each week building a technical skills,critical thinking and analytical writing.
+Each module introduced new challenges and hands-on projects that strengthened my understanding of the entire data lifecycle — from data collection and cleaning to analysis, visualisation, and storytelling.
+They reflect both my growth and my enthusiasm for continuous learning in the data field.

+#